 Ronald Johnson Playing Field

-The Ronald Johnson Playing Field is an 8 acre area between the primary school, No 335 St Marys Road and the SureStart Centre.
+The Ronald Johnson Playing Field was an 8 acre area between the primary school, No 335 St Marys Road and the SureStart Centre, now the site of the FC United Stadium.
 The field was given as a recreation ground following the death in action in WW1 of Captain Ronald Lindsay Johnson

 who was killed on the Western Front in 1917.
 He was the youngest son of one of the partners in a nearby engineering firm, Johnson, Clapham & Morris.
 He left shares which were eventually used to fund a sports ground for the firm’s employees.
 The sports ground was opened on 17th June 1922.